quantcast/ios-measurement/README.md

 Integrating Quantcast for Mobile Apps
 ---------------------------------------------

 To integrate Quantcast’s SDK into your iOS app, you must use Xcode 6 or later.
-The Quantcast SDK supports apps built for iOS 7.0 and later due to the use of NSURLSession.
+The Quantcast SDK supports apps built for iOS 10.0 and later.

 ### Download the SDK ###